Geography, Geology, and the Environment

 Students with degrees from our department are highly sought after, particularly in the fields surrounding natural gas exploration and development, including resource extraction, environmental monitoring and conservation planning.
 Many of our students have found work that allows them to address important environmental and social issues.
 Representative employment areas for our graduates include environmental consulting, pollution remediation, environmental law or public policy, outdoor education, resource management, geographic information systems analysis, nonprofit environmental organizations and sustainable planning.

 The Geography, Geology, and the Environment department was created in July 2001 from the merger of Geography and Environmental Studies with Environmental Geosciences.
-The department is located in the College of Health, Environment and Science.
+The department is located in the College of Health, Engineering and Science.